 With Flying Colors

 Audrey Hepburn once said, “There is a shade of red for every woman.”
 My mother used to say, “Everyone can wear every color; they just need to find the right shade.”
 Through my study and teaching of makeup for the stage, I found those statements to be true.
-Instinctively, I know which colors in clothing and jewelry look best on me and those that are not particularly good choices.
+Instinctively, I know which shades of every hue in clothing and jewelry look best on me and those that are not particularly good choices.

 If a person loves yellow (hue), for example, it is important to know the brightness or dullness (intensity) and the lightness or darkness (value) of the particular yellow that looks best on them.
 For example, I would never wear neon yellow in a blouse or dress.
 I might wear it in shoes or pants because the color wouldn’t be near my face.
 Or I might wear an outfit or bracelet with bright yellow detail elements.
 However, I know that butter yellow is the best yellow for me.
 I feel great in butter yellow.
 Butter yellow has a light value and a slightly dull intensity.
 Butter yellow is my yellow.
 What’s yours?
 We can help you make that determination and find your own complimentary and authentic shades that suit your skin tone and coloring.
 Give us a call or send us a text at (954)805-BEAD and we will happy to help you discover the best color palette for you!

 Once an artist or designer understands the nature and theory of color, it is easier to mix paints or to choose beads and crystals for jewelry design.
 At The Jewelry Pad, we use all the colors!
 And we find it to be exhilarating to discover new color combinations.
 The great master painter, Pablo Picasso said, “Colors, like features, follow the changes of emotion.”
 A simple change of jewelry can alter your mood immensely.
-We love to experiment with diverse styles and an endless array of colors when creating the jewelry in our six collections because at times we may want to feel romantic or funky or serene or earthy or regal or sensuous.
+We love to experiment with diverse styles and an endless array of colors when creating our jewelry because at times our customers may want to feel romantic, funky, serene, earthy, regal or sensuous.
 Our jewelry can enhance and allow those feelings to emerge.
-Let’s explore the colors in each of our jewelry collections as they relate to human emotions:
+Let’s explore colors as they relate to human emotions:

-• The Miranda Collection features serene greens, calming aquas, vibrant turquoises, fresh whites, and warm tans.
-These colors can evoke feelings of bliss as you envision walking on a sandy shore looking out at the gorgeous, ever-changing waters and peaceful skies.
+• Serene greens, calming aquas, vibrant turquoises, azure blue, fresh whites, and warm tans are colors can evoke feelings of bliss as you envision walking on a sandy shore looking out at the gorgeous, ever-changing waters and peaceful skies.

-• The Demetrius Collection includes vivid jewel tones and decorative metals which reflect the cultures of ancient Egypt, Greece and Rome.
-The collection is classic, timeless, and has regal distinction.
+• Vivid jewel tones and decorative metals can reflect the cultures of ancient Egypt, Greece and Rome which are classic, timeless, and have regal distinction.
 These rich, saturated hues emit radiance and give an aura of power and confidence.

-• The Titania Collection is nature-inspired with soft pinks, honey yellows, maple browns, sky blues, dreamy violets and lush greens.
-Inspired by early morning dewdrops shining in the sun and moonlit starry nights, the jewelry pieces often feature surprise elements of luminous crystals and multifaceted Czech glass.
-Explore your femininity and romantic soul just like Titania, the fairy queen who lives in a magical forest among velvety roses, delicate peonies, buzzing honeybees, feathery ferns, blankets of fallen leaves, babbling brooks, and hideaway bowers.
+• Nature-inspired colors like rosy pinks, honey yellows, maple browns, sky blues, dreamy violets and lush greens are inspired by trees, flowers, early morning dewdrops shining in the sun, and moonlit starry nights.
+Explore your romantic soul wandering in a forest among velvety roses, delicate peonies, buzzing honeybees, feathery ferns, blankets of fallen leaves, babbling brooks, and hideaway bowers.

-Upon further research and study, I found it fascinating to discover the manner in which colors are actually classified.
+I find it fascinating to discover the manner in which colors are actually classified.
 Let’s look at the color wheel:

 • The 3 primary colors are red, yellow, and blue.